The Centenarian Portrait Project by Teenagers

 ´A natural fit; the generous spirit of the old, embracing the enthusiasm of the young.
 Expressive and insightful.´

-Following the culmination of a life-affirming inter-generational process, an art exhibition profiles 100 centenarians through portraits created by skilled young artists.
-For most of our artists it is an opportunity to meet a centenarian for the first time; for our centenarians a chance to share history and for both generations a memorable experience exchanging perspectives.
+A life-affirming inter-generational process culminates in an art exhibition profiling centenarians through portraits created by teenage artists.
+For most artists it is an opportunity to meet a centenarian for the first time; for centenarians a chance to share history and for both generations a memorable experience exchanging perspectives.

 Post exhibition, the portraits are gifted to the centenarians and their families in person by their respective teenage artist.